 Pioneer Village Museum

-Growing up in Harrisburg, I’ve always wondered why this place wasn’t more popular.
-It was a legitimate pioneer village from the olden days, so why wouldn’t people want to go see it?
-Then I learned that while the buildings are real, this is not a real village that existed at one time.
+Growing up in Harrisburg (back in Saline County), I’ve always wondered why this place wasn’t more popular.
+It was a legitimate pioneer village from the olden days, so why wouldn’t people want to go see it?!
+Then I learned that while the buildings are real, this is not an actual real village that existed at one time.
 It is a replica of what a real village could have looked like, and these buildings were brought from all over southern Illinois as a means of preservation.
 Either way, I think it’s a great little place to visit at least once, especially if you have children.

 There is one building on the grounds that was there from the start.
 It is the biggest building and cannot be missed.
 Made out of red brick, it was once the Saline County Pauper House, and is now a museum.
 Other buildings on the grounds include: a blockhouse, a barn with a threshing floor (one of the few remaining in the United States), a post office, a school, a Quaker Church, a jail, a regular cabin, and the Wilson (remember him?) pirate cabin that came from the Cave-in-Rock area.

-Located deep within the Shawnee National Forest, in northwestern Pope County, sits Burden Falls Wilderness.
+Located back ￼deep within the Shawnee National Forest, in northwestern Pope County, sits Burden Falls Wilderness.
 As the name suggests, the area includes a small waterfall called Burden Falls.
 These falls are a fan-favorite among locals and are decently trafficked, particularly during summertime.
-Sitting at only 20 feet, it is comparatively small to the World’s most well-known waterfalls, but it is one of the tallest waterfalls in Illinois (the state is like 80% flat so… not that hard to achieve).
+Sitting at only 20 feet, it is obviously comparatively small to the World’s most famous waterfalls, but it’s nonetheless one of the tallest waterfalls in Illinois (the state is like 80% flat so… not that hard to achieve, but still).

 Listed as an official wilderness under the Illinois Wilderness Act of 1990, it falls under the jurisdiction of the U.S. Forest Service.
 They’re in charge of maintaining it, so if anything funky happens out there, if necessary give them a call.
 Also, it’s only a stone’s throw away from Bell Smith Springs, which is another hugely popular favorite among southern Illinoisans.
 Many who go to the Burden Falls Wilderness visit both on the same day.
 Neither are necessarily an all-day outing.